Spectral thresholding for the estimation of Markov chain transition operators: Main results

 Moreover, the following minimax lower bound holds: for constants $c, p_0 > 0$,

 \end{theorem}

-In addition, by isometry this implies the same upper and lower bounds for estimating $P$. \\ The proof of the upper bounds for $\tilde{p}$ in \eqref{Result1 p cvgc} is based on an application of concentration inequalities for Markov chains by Jiang et al. \cite{JiangSunFan18} , combined with an $\epsilon$-net argument to obtain tight bounds for the spectral norm rate of $\hat{\textbf{R}}_J$ and an application of the general theory for rank penalized estimators by Klopp \cite{Klopp11}. \\ The lower bound \eqref{Result lower bound} requires different arguments compared to the case without decay.
+In addition, by isometry this implies the same upper and lower bounds for estimating $P$ with respect to the Hilbert-Schmidt norm.
+Slightly adjusting the construction of $\tilde p$ by setting $\tilde p$ to zero if $\hat{\textbf{G}}_J$ has not sufficiently large smallest singular value, it is also possible to obtain a version of the bound \eqref{Result1 p cvgc} in expectation. \\ The proof of the upper bounds for $\tilde{p}$ in \eqref{Result1 p cvgc} is based on an application of concentration inequalities for Markov chains by Jiang et al. \cite{JiangSunFan18}, combined with an $\epsilon$-net argument to obtain tight bounds for the spectral norm rate of $\hat{\textbf{R}}_J$ and an application of the general theory for rank penalized estimators by Klopp \cite{Klopp11}. \\ The lower bound \eqref{Result lower bound} requires different arguments compared to the case without decay.
 There an application of Assouad's Lemma and flipping coefficients suffices \cite{Clemencon}.
 Instead, here we adapt an idea by Koltchinskii and Xia \cite{KoltchinskiXia} to our nonparametric setting by using projection matrices to infuse the low rank structure of $P$.